If you’re an artist or a crafter, you might already have an Etsy store, but you might have wondered how to actually make money on Etsy.

 - digital patterns for paper

 Look beyond Etsy.

 Etsy is a great marketplace and you can sell from this platform for as long as you like, but all Etsy sellers know that you shouldn’t be relying on Etsy alone.

-You should go beyond Etsy at some point because:
+You should go beyond Etsy at some point in the future because:

 - Your own website continues to be the best selling platform.
 There are several advantages to choosing Etsy as your main platform for selling, but it is still important to have a website.
 This way, you can accommodate other customers not on Etsy and you are 100% in control of your marketing, product placement, SEO, and so on.

 Your potential customers are already there.
-The store is easy to set-up, manage and operate.
-But as you just learned, Etsy stores do have its downsides too!
+The store is easy to set up, manage and operate.
+But as you just learned, Etsy stores do have their downsides too!

 I recommend you start selling at the established platform first and once you make money on Etsy, slowly create your website and list your products there too.

 There’s golden advice with any kind of investment: never put all your eggs in one basket so you don’t risk losing everything in one fell swoop.